What Happened to the Bluenose?

 The Bluenose was built out of a desire to triumph

 In 1920, the inaugural International Fisherman’s Trophy was held, pitting the fastest fishing schooner from Canada and the United States against each other in a highly publicized race.
-The U.S. team sailed to victory—and gave our neighbours to the south bragging rights for prowess in ship building and racing.
+The U.S. team sailed to victory—and earned bragging rights for prowess in shipbuilding and racing.
 Wounded by the loss, the Canadian team vowed to claim the trophy the next year.
 It was then that William James Roué, a naval architect and resident of Halifax, was commissioned to design a racing schooner that would ensure their victory: the ship that would eventually be known as the Bluenose.

 The origins of the term “Bluenose” are obscure

 At the time, “Bluenose” was a common nickname for Nova Scotians.
 The term’s origins date back to the 18th century, where it may have referred to a type of potato grown in the region, or simply a joke about cold noses.

 The Bluenose launched 102 years ago

 Built in Lunenburg, Nova Scotia, the Bluenose was designed as a competitive racing schooner and fishing vessel, with large, white billowing sails attached to two tall masts.
 The ship was mainly made of local wood: pine, spruce, birch and oak, and measured 143 feet long.